erickeek/Ironbug/README.md

 1. Truncate
 2. ReplaceFirstOccurance (Replace first occurrence of a string)
 3. ReplaceLastOccurance (Replace last occurrence of a string)
+4. ToLowerFirstLetter (First letter in lowercase)
+5. ToUpperFirstLetter (First letter in uppercase)

 ### TypeHelper
 1. GetClassProperties